 The issuer and a corporate service provider (as administrator) enter into a corporate administration agreement to provide corporate services to the issuer.
-The independent directors provided by the corporate service provider to the issuer have the obligation to ensure that the issuer does not carry out any activities, and in particular does not incur any financial indebtedness, other than as required for the specific securitisation transaction.
+The independent directors provided by the corporate service provider to the issuer are obliged to ensure that the issuer does not carry out any activities, and, in particular, does not incur any financial indebtedness, other than as required for the specific securitisation transaction.

-5.2 Principal Warranties
+5.2 Principal Warranties See 5.1 Bankruptcy-Remote Transfers.

-5.3 Principal Perfection Provisions
+5.3 Principal Perfection Provisions See 5.1 Bankruptcy-Remote Transfers.